Fortinet Firewall Live!

 5. Fragmentation Management: The Flags and Fragment Offset fields facilitate the fragmentation of packets when necessary, allowing larger packets to be sent over networks with smaller maximum transmission units (MTUs).

-Limitations of IPv4 Header
+Limitations of the IPv4 Packet Header

 The two major drawbacks of using IPv4 are: